Linear free energy relationship

 The relation between free energy and equilibrium constant is

-Using the above relation and substituting in equation 1
+Using the above relation and substituting in the first equation.

 Thus substituents should influence similarly on other processes as well.